Safety Score

 Plan your trips to avoid driving between the hours of 11 PM and 4 AM to help reduce the likelihood of a dangerous driving environment.

-Forced Autopilot or FSD (Supervised) Disengagement
+Forced Autosteer or FSD (Supervised) Disengagement

 Only use the various features as described in your Tesla Owner’s Manual.
 Pay attention to the road and maintain your hands on the steering wheel while the Self-Driving system is engaged.